 Church SPONSORED Groups

-Cambridge Street United Church is home to the 1st Lindsay Scout group.
-The different groups use the church for weekly meetings and a variety of programs.
+Cambridge Street United Church is home to the 1st Lindsay Scouting.
+The different troops use the church for weekly meetings and a variety of programs.
 It is comprised of Beavers (SK to grade 2), Cubs (grades 3 to 5) and Scouts (grades 6 to 8).
-Group activities for all ages include …

 The different groups meet in the church gymnasium on the following nights: